-- Supports Sun Clusters v2.2 (Solaris 7 and 8) and Veritas Clusters 3.5 (Solaris 7, 8, and 9.)
-A cluster must be in its own zone. - Zoning required when used in a Heterogeneous SAN with NetWare, HP-UX, IBM AIX, or Linux - Supports multi-path high availability configuration implemented in separate fabrics or in a single fabric with zoned paths.
+- Supports Sun Clusters v2.2 (Solaris 7 and 8), Veritas Clusters 3.5 (Solaris 7, 8, and 9), and VxVM 3.2/Veritas clusters 2.0 No DMP (Solaris 7, 8.)
+Each cluster must be in its own zone. - Zoning required when used in a Heterogeneous SAN with NetWare, HP-UX, IBM AIX, or Linux - Supports multi-path high availability configuration implemented in separate fabrics or in a single fabric with zoned paths.

 - Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports Sun Clusters and Veritas Clusters 2.0 and 3.5.
-A cluster must be in its own zone. - Supports 64-bit cPCI HBA on Solaris 8 and 9 (64 bit SBUS and 32 bit PCI are supported on 2.6, 7, 8 only) - 32-bit Sbus HBA not supported - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software" at:

+- Supports Sun Clusters and Veritas Clusters 2.0 and 3.5.
+A cluster must be in its own zone. - Supports 64-bit cPCI HBA on Solaris 8 and 9 (64 bit SBUS and 32 bit PCI are supported on 2.6, 7, 8 only) - 32-bit Sbus HBA not supported - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 44), and contain only Continuous Access EVA supported operating systems.
 If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
 In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
 Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
 See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.